jgehrcke/goeffel/README.md

 Various memory usage metrics of the monitored process.
 See the [psutil docs](https://psutil.readthedocs.io/en/release-5.3.0/#psutil.Process.memory_info) for a quick summary of what the values mean.
-However, note that the values need careful interpretation, as is hopefully obvious from discussions like [this](https://serverfault.com/q/138427) and [this](https://serverfault.com/q/138427).
+However, note that the values need careful interpretation, as shown by discussions like [this](https://serverfault.com/q/138427) and [this](https://serverfault.com/q/138427).